Ipstenu/varnish-http-purge/readme.txt

 * Localhost the debugger json.
 They aren't updated that often, and the remote load is unnecessary.
 * More support for Health Check
 * Remove strtotime check on Age header - props Matt Fields
+* Support for multiple IPs (based on P.Brisson's work)

 == Screenshots ==